 Tip #7: Keep Your Devices Updated

 Lastly, I would just recommend that you keep your software updated on all your devices.
-Companies is always fixing bugs and filling security holes in their devices and it’s your job to apply that update.
+Companies are always fixing bugs and filling security holes in their devices and it’s your job to apply that update.
 I am talking about everything connected to the internet like your router, TV, Philips Hue, computer, phones, tablets, whatever it is.
 If there is an update, you should update.

 Did you hear about WannaCry in May 2017?
 This was a massive cyberattack that hit all kinds of systems around the world.
 It encrypted files and demanded a ransom.
 The ransomware infected over 200 000 computers around the world in just one day.
-You know who got it?
+Do you know who got it?
 The ones that were on old software or hadn’t upgraded in a long time.
 The ransomware attacked Windows-machines, but Microsoft had already released a fix for their operating systems.
 However, if you hadn’t update, it was game over.

 Don’t Make Security an Inconvenience

-As I mentioned in the beginning of this article, I did some research while writing this topic, as I and any other blogger always do.
-The problem I found was that there were so many bad tips out there, that was there simply to have a bigger list for people to read, not actually useful.
+As I mentioned at the beginning of this article, I did some research while writing this topic, as I and any other blogger always do.
+The problem I found was that there were so many bad tips out there, that was there simply to have a bigger list for people to read, not useful.

 One of those things was to turn off DHCP on your router.
-The point here is that devices that connect to your network should not automatically get an IP address, something they need in order to use the network and internet.
+The point here is that devices that connect to your network should not automatically get an IP address, something they need to use the network and internet.
 No, someone else, like an administrator or a family member should give the device a static IP (having a static IP means having the same IP all the time).

 Think about all those times that you have had friends over.
 What if you were to manually give their phones an IP address so that they could use your home network?
 It would be a nightmare.

 MAC Filtering is almost the same.
 This means that you only have approved MAC addresses in your network and no other devices can connect to the network.
 This would also be an extreme measure that normal folks like you and me don’t have to bother with.